Agent psychometrics: Task-level performance prediction in agentic coding benchmarks: Background and Related Work

 \subsection{Related Work}

 IRT was first applied in NLP by \citet{lalor2016building}, who used the IRT ability instead of the accuracy score as a better measure of a model's capability.
-Later works used IRT to obtain faster evaluations of LLM ability by evaluating on a dynamically chosen subset of the benchmark data \citep{li2025adaptive, truong2025reliable, hofmann2025fluid}, but they all do so with IRT difficulty scores derived from task-level response data, which is not publicly available for many major agentic benchmarks \citep{chan2025mlebench, starace2025paperbench, wijk2025rebench, zhou2026acebench}.
+Later works used IRT to obtain faster evaluations of LLM ability by evaluating on a small curated subset of the benchmark data \citep{polo2024tinybenchmarks}, later extended to adaptively chosen subsets \citep{li2025adaptive, hofmann2025fluid}, but they all do so with IRT difficulty scores derived from task-level response data, which is not publicly available for many major agentic benchmarks \citep{chan2025mlebench, starace2025paperbench, wijk2025rebench, zhou2026featurebench}.

-Recent studies have increasingly focused on the IRT difficulty parameter. \citet{liu2026bridge} found that IRT difficulty is linearly related to the log of the human completion time of a task, allowing them to convert from response data to a completion time horizon estimate. \citet{truong2025reliable} and \citet{chen2025learning} both developed methods to estimate task difficulties without response data; in particular, \citet{truong2025reliable} used a linear model to predict difficulties from embedding vectors.
-We adapt their methodology to the agentic coding setting, leveraging features of tasks and test-takers that are specific to this setting. \citet{truong2025reliable} also attempted to estimate test-taker (LLM) ability using training compute cost in FLOPs, but this information is unavailable for many LLMs, especially proprietary ones.
-Our agent features---the LLM and scaffold corresponding to each agent---are more likely to be known.
+Recent studies have increasingly focused on the IRT difficulty parameter. \citet{liu2026bridge} found that IRT difficulty is linearly related to the log of the human completion time of a task, allowing them to convert from response data to a completion time horizon estimate. \citet{truong2025reliable}, \citet{chen2025learning}, and \citet{zhou2026general} all developed methods to estimate task difficulties without response data; in particular, \citet{truong2025reliable} used a linear model to predict difficulties from an embedding of the task statement.
+We adapt their methodology to the agentic coding setting, leveraging features of tasks and test-takers that are specific to this setting, and we compare directly to their original approach in Section~\ref{sec:new-tasks}. \citet{truong2025reliable} also estimated test-taker (LLM) ability from training compute in FLOPs, which is unavailable for many LLMs, especially proprietary ones.
+In contrast, our agent features, the LLM and scaffold, are more likely to be known.

-Several works have explored using IRT for efficient evaluation using only a subset of the benchmark \citep{li2025adaptive, truong2025reliable, hofmann2025fluid}, but they all do so with IRT difficulty scores derived from response data, which is not publicly available for many major agentic benchmarks \citep{chan2025mlebench, starace2025paperbench, wijk2025rebench, zhou2026acebench}.